 - Customizable and out-of-the-box data loss prevention policies

-- Ability to control and/or disable downloading, printing, and copying of files from file sharing, such as Google Drive, Team Drives, OneDrive, and SharePoint
+- Ability to control or disable downloading the printing, and copying of files from file sharing, such as Google Drive, Shared Drives, OneDrive, and SharePoint

 - Domain whitelisting

 - Suspicious and high-risk behavior alerts

 - Unsanctioned SaaS app discovery and risk analysis

 - Malware and phishing prevention for cloud-based emails and file sharing applications

 API vs Proxy Cloud Data Loss Prevention Tools

 There are two completely different types of cloud application data loss prevention tools.
 The difference is rarely talked about, but it is very important.
 It is the difference between API-based cloud security and proxy-based cloud access brokers.